-- z/VM operates only on hardware servers that support the IBM 64-bit z/Architecture.
-See Appendix A, "IBM servers supported by z/VM," on page 87. - z/VM supports only ESA/390, LINUX only, and z/VM mode LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run (1) Linux or OpenSolaris workloads and, (2) if required, z/VM applications in support of those Linux or OpenSolaris workloads.
+- z/VM operates only on zEnterprise or z10 servers.
+See Appendix A, "IBM servers supported by z/VM," on page 91. - z/VM supports only ESA/390, LINUX only, and z/VM mode LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run (1) Linux or OpenSolaris workloads and, (2) if required, z/VM applications in support of those Linux or OpenSolaris workloads.